-A few years ago I had the privilege of attending a Basket Brigade, ann event where food is delivered to families in need the day before Thanksgiving.
+A few years ago I had the privilege of attending a Basket Brigade.
+This is an event where food is delivered to families in need the day before Thanksgiving.
 This event has been inspired by Tony Robbins and is now held all over the world feeding millions of people.
-I heard his story and couldn’t think of a better way to give thanks during the holidays than to give back to those in need.
+I heard his story and couldn’t think of a better way to give thanks during the holidays than to give to those in need.

 I attended the Toronto Power Groups’ Basket Brigade and it changed not only my life but my daughter’s life too.